rq-Chen/Notes/Programming/Python.md

   - There's no `find()` in numpy, but you can use `nonzero()`.
     - **CAUTION**: `np.nonzero()` returns a tuple of arrays, each containing the indices of none-zero elements in corresponding dimension!
     - Besides, you can use `argmax()` to get the index of the first occurrence of largest item (but you cannot do so by `max()`)

+- Saving data into `.mat` files:

+  - `scipy.io.savemat(filename, myDict)`
+    - `myDict` is a dictionary, usually the keys being variable names and values being variables.
+    - The output file contains the values in `myDict` as variables with the keys as names.
+  - String variables will be converted to strings, numbers to numbers, dictionary to structure
+  - If you want to save a list containing different types of data, you need to transform it by `np.array(myList, dtype=np.object)`, which will be converted into a 1 * n cell
+  - If you want to save a list containing all strings, you also need to transform it into numpy ndarray by the same way above, otherwise it will be converted into a char matrix with spaces padding all strings to the same length